Welcome to My Finances!

 Click here: How I paid off my credit card debt in 6 months?

-My Mutual fund holdings are primarily index funds, tax-saving funds, and little exposure to US market index funds.
-No more active funds, as I switched all of the mutual fund’s units to passive funds (except for tax saving fund).
+My Mutual fund holdings are primarily index funds, tax-saving index funds, and little exposure to US market index funds.
+No more active funds, as I switched all of the mutual fund’s units to passive funds (even the tax saving fund).

 Positively, My individual stocks are hovering at 13% to 16% return from negative returns.
 I am excited about it!